cccbauer/MURFI-user-manual/murfi-rt-PyProject/README.md

 ## Initialization

-On your Ubuntu laptop where MURFI is installed (preferably with rt@rt as the rootname) folow these steps:
+On your Ubuntu laptop where MURFI is installed (preferably with rt@rt as the rootname, if not some paths have to change on the scripts) folow these steps:

 `cd /home/rt/`